16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 4. Build a Consultative Selling Strategy

-SaaS founder and co-host of The Startup Chat podcast Hiten Shah adds,
+SaaS founder and co-host of The Startup Chat podcast Hiten Shah says,

 A good sales strategy is long-term; there’s no substitute for making a positive lasting impression.
 Don’t miss out on a future potential sale because you weren’t helpful.